asinck/tegilbor/README.md

 There is one main entry box, which will be focused when you start the program.
 It is what you type in, and what has all the bindings.
 It will be directly above the text box, to the right.

 Saving a File:
-To the left is an entry box so that you can put a prefix on the file name that it saves (the rest of the filename will be the date and time, .txt).
-This is so that when I take notes for a class with this program, I can specify what class it is.
+To the left is an entry box so that you can put a prefix on the file name that it saves.
+If the user allows timestamps, the file will be saved with user_prefix_[MM-DD-YYYY]_HH.MM.SS.txt.
+Otherwise, it will just be user_prefix.txt.
+This is so that when I take notes for a class with this program, I can specify what class it is, with automatic dating.
 If this field is left blank, the program will turn the bar red and not save.
 Otherwise, the bar will turn gray.
 You can hit escape from anywhere in the program to save, or click the save button.

 Looking up Bindings:
 On the right is a sidebar.
 This sidebar contains both a lookup field and a quick definition field.
 The lookup field allows the user to look up bindings that have the search string in them.